 Kingston-upon-Hull's Paddingtons had a minor UK hit with their single Panic Attack in 2005, but after two albums - First Comes First (2005) and No Mundane Options (2008) - the group released one EP in 2010 titled The Lady Boy Tapes and then went on hiatus for nearly five years, only re-emerging to play Hull's Humber Street Sesh Festival in 2014.
 In September 2017, the band supported The Libertines for a hometown show at Hull's Ice Arena, but their appearances are more sporadic, with bassist Lloyd Dobbs making a living as a youth worker.

 Sheffield's Milburn released their debut album Well Well Well in October 2006 and enjoyed some of the buzz generated by fellow Yorkshiremen Arctic Monkeys.
 Their single Send In The Boys made Number 22 in the Spring of that year, and the group released a follow-up album, These Are The Facts in 2007.
 Milburn split in 2008, bidding farewell to their fans at the O2 Academy Sheffield that May, but they returned to the venue in 2016 for some reunion shows.
 This led to a third album, Time, in 2017, produced by ex-Coral man Bill Ryder-Jones.
-Meanwhile, frontman Joe Carnall released his debut solo album under the name Good Cop Bad Cop, which was produced by Arctic Monkeys drummer Matt Helders.
+Meanwhile, frontman Joe Carnall released his debut solo album under the name Good Cop Bad Cop, which was a collaboration with Arctic Monkeys drummer Matt Helders.

 The Dead 60s